wpietak/PCA-Mean-Reversion/README.md

 ### Walk-Forward Analysis

 Walk-Forward Analysis (WFA) is organized such that hyper-optimization is conducted on the in-sample rolling window to fine-tune hyper-parameters, and trading simulation is performed on the out-of-sample rolling window for the previously selected hyper-parameters.
+In-sample and out-of-sample windows must be distinguished from calibration and deployment windows.
+The purpose of the rolling calibration window is to construct PCA projection matrix, estimate ARMA models, and estimate correlation matrix, which are then used in a trading simulation on the rolling deployment window.
+In-sample and out-of-sample rolling windows are composed of subsequent deployment periods.

 <img width="1221" height="768" alt="Zrzut ekranu 2026-05-23 235125" src="https://github.com/user-attachments/assets/99572bf2-c74a-46e0-8fea-b41b31e46a95" />